“I awake in bed….panic smothers me as I try and move.

 This may sound like a scene from a horror movie, but it’s an account of an experience of sleep paralysis.
 This is a tortuous condition where one wakes up in the night.
 Unable to move, often experiencing terrifying or strange hallucinations.

-More common than you might think.
+Sleep paralysis is more common than you might think.

 These episodes tend to occur early in the night or towards the end, as you are waking up.
 And they’re more common than you might imagine.
 It’s important to remember that it’s normal for your muscles to be paralysed at certain times when you’re asleep.
 During rapid eye movement (REM) sleep our muscles are completely paralysed – everything apart from the eyes and respiratory system.
 It is assumed that this paralysis mechanism is in place to stop us acting out our dreams, based on rare cases where the paralysis fails – and people physically act out the contents of their dreams.
 Unfortunately, this paralysis sometimes occurs when the mechanism that causes your muscles to relax during sleep temporarily persists after you’ve woken up.